Magill, Frank N., ed.

 Coverage of environmental, energy and climate policy with five daily online publications.

-A highly regarded market research database providing extensive industry reports which include environmentally related industries.
-It provides "forecasts with important statistical and analytical information on the markets, applications, industry structure, major players, market shares, industry dynamics, technology and technology shifts, and international developments.”
-Researchers interested in commercialization and startups might begin with this database.
+A highly regarded market research database providing extensive industry reports which include environmentally related industrie.
+Includes forecasts, statistical and analytical information on the markets, applications, industry structure, major players, market shares, industry dynamics, technology and international developments.
 Other databases with comparable quality that might be used in conjunction with BCC include Gartner, Frost and Sullivan, and IBISWorld.

 Nature Climate Change